rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 {{< highlight javascript "hl_lines=4 10" >}}
 function withLoading(Component) {
-  return class WithLoading extends {
+  return class WithLoading extends React.Coomponent {
     render() {
-      const { isLoading, ...props } = this.props;
+      const { isLoading, ...rest } = this.props;

       if (isLoading) {
         return <p>Loading</p>;
       }

-      return <Component { ...props } />;
+      return <Component { ...rest } />;
     }
   }
-  };
 }
 {{< /highlight >}}

 This higher-order component is only used for showing a conditional loading indicator when the `isLoading` prop is set to true.
 Otherwise it renders the input component.
-You can already see the (rest) destructuring and the spread operator in action.
-The latter can be seen for the rendered Component, because all the remaining properties from the `props` object are passed to the Component.
+You can already see the (rest) destructuring from the props and the spread operator in for the next Component.
+The latter can be seen for the rendered Component, because all the remaining properties from the `props` object are passed to the Component as key value pairs.

-The first step for making the higher-order component more concise is refactoring the returned React class component to a functional stateless component:
+The first step for making the higher-order component more concise is refactoring the returned React Class Component to a Function Component:

 {{< highlight javascript "hl_lines=2 8" >}}
 function withLoading(Component) {
-  return function ({ isLoading, ...props }) {
+  return function ({ isLoading, ...rest }) {
     if (isLoading) {
       return <p>Loading</p>;
     }

-    return <Component { ...props } />;
+    return <Component { ...rest } />;
   };
 }
 {{< /highlight >}}